-Ask Paul: Where should we save up for our big trip around Australia?
+Ask Paul: Where should we save for our trip around Australia?

 In about six years my husband will turn 60.
 He will likely retire from his current role.